josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🌊_why_the_news_feels_overwhelming.md

 - one public-interest question bank
 - one civic route for what readers can do next

-The newsroom does not need to become silent.
+The task is not to publish every spark.

-It needs to become legible.
+The task is to report the current.

+---

-## ✨ Short Version
+## ✨ Working Rule

+> Do not chase every spark.
+> Track the clocks.

 The news is overwhelming because too many risk systems are colliding.

 Some of that collision is real.

-Some of it may be exploited.
+Some of it is exploited.

 Either way, the answer is not panic.

-The answer is timeline, process, documents, proportional coverage, and democratic off-ramps.
+The answer is sequence, process, documents, proportion, and democratic off-ramps.

-> Do not chase every spark.
-> Track the clocks.
+---

 ## 🌌 Constellations

 🌊 🕰️ 📲 🧯 🧭 — overload management; temporal sorting; anti-flooding discipline; reader orientation.

+---

 ## ✨ Stardust